rahulkamdar/TN2016BWCE/README.md

 * Validates the customers
 * If invalid, returns with an error
 * If valid, proceeds to call the internal services to fetch the account data

+### Git Repository Contents

+This Git repository contains the BW Container Edition Design-time project with the Maven files (POM, properties) for deployment.

+### Contact

+For any questions, please reach out to the Integration Product Management team at TIBCO (integration-pm@tibco.com)